heistp/irtt/README.md

 2) Why is the send (or receive) delay negative?

-	 The client and server clocks must be synchronized for one-way delay values to be meaningful.
+	 The client and server clocks must be synchronized for one-way delay values to be meaningful (although, the relative change of send and receive delay may be useful to look at even without clock synchronization).
 Well-configured NTP hosts may be able to synchronize within a few milliseconds.
 	 [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol)
 	 ([Linux](http://linuxptp.sourceforge.net) implementation here) is capable of much higher precision.
 For example, using two